Ultra-wideband Time Difference of Arrival Indoor Localization: From Sensor Placement to System Evaluation: Experiments

 \subsection{A Case Study: Localization in a Multi-room Scenario}

 To demonstrate the entire process of constructing a UWB TDOA localization system, we select a challenging multi-room scenario, which includes a cafeteria and a narrow hallway, as our case study.
-We selected the cafeteria and the hallway in the University of Toronto Institute for Aerospace Studies (UTIAS) as the experimental space.
+We selected a cafeteria together with a hallway as the experimental space.
 The multi-room space dimensions were obtained from the building blueprint with the height measured manually.
 The 3D layout of the multi-room environment, accurately scaled to reflect the real-world dimensions, is visualized in Figure~\ref{fig:hallway-design}a.
 We modeled the fridge, counter table, and the vending machine as metal obstacles that will lead to severe NLOS scenarios~\cite{zhao2022finding} and ignored the movable tables, chairs, and sofas in the cafeteria.
-As an illustrative example, we aimed to develop a UWB TDOA localization system with the goal of achieving a theoretical localization RMSE lower bound of $20$ centimeters along a pre-defined trajectory from the center of the cafeteria to the end of the hallway.
-The desired RMSE lower bound value only serves as one example of this case study and can be varied according to different design purposes.
+As an illustrative example, we aimed to design a UWB TDOA localization system with the goal of achieving a theoretical localization RMSE lower bound of $20$~cm along a pre-defined trajectory from the center of the cafeteria to the end of the hallway.
 We configured the UWB anchors from Bitcraze into decentralized mode~\cite{zhao2024util}, which enables scalability in the number of anchors, to cover the entire space.
 The anchor positions were constrained to be on the boundary of the 3D space for installation purposes.